SymfonyCasts/EasyAdminBundle/sfcasts/field-javascript.md

 yarn watch
 ```

 Perfect!
-It says that the "admin" entrypoint is rendering an `admin.css` file
+It says that the "admin" entrypoint is outputting an `admin.css` file
 *and* an `admin.js` file.
-It's also splitting some of the code into a few other files
+It also splits some of the code into a few other files
 for performance.

-Thanks to this, if you go refresh any page... and view the page source, yup!
+Thanks to this change, if you go refresh any page... and view the page source, yup!
-We still have a `link` tag for `admin.css` and the admin JavaScript is also
+We still have a `link` tag for `admin.css` but now the admin *JavaScript* is also
 being included, which is all of this stuff right here.
-So we now have the ability
+We now have the ability
 to add *custom* JavaScript.

 ## The Stimulus Controller